runehoejlund/dft-superfluids/main_results/ReadMe.md

 3. `03-gap-equation`
 The BiEx code package used to solve the gap equation is available from the authors upon reasonable request.

-By running all scripts in these directories, we reproduce the results, which are then analysed in the iPython Notebook `./02-qeh-calculations/02-qeh_analysis.ipynb` and the python script: ``.
+By running all scripts in these directories, we reproduce the results, which are then analysed in the Python files:
+- `./02-qeh-calculations/02-qeh_analysis.ipynb`
+- `./03-gap-equation/04_plot_gap_and_condensatefraction.py`
+- `./03-gap-equation/05_gap_eq_heatmap.ipynb`.

 Documentation to reproduce the results is provided in the ReadMe-files in each directory.